enaukkarinen/Browserify-TypeScript-Angular-Gulp--Boilerplate/README.md

 To get a list of available gulp commands, just type gulp.

 - The boilerplate's build task collects your application code and 3rd party dependencies into their own js bundles and creates the corresponding mapping files.
-- CSS files are handled simularly.
+- CSS files are handled in the same manner.
 - HTML templates are cached in a separate js file.